swift-server/sswg/process/incubation.md

 ## Security Best Practices

-Project authors that discover, or been advised of vulnerabilities in their libraries, must report them to the SSWG within 10d.
-Graduated libraries are expected to address vulnerabilities within 30d.
+Project authors that discover, or been advised of vulnerabilities in their projects, must report them to the SSWG within 10d.
+Graduated projects are expected to address vulnerabilities within 30d.
 Reports should be sent to the SSWG using [Swift forums](https://forums.swift.org/c/server/security-updates).

 The SSWG will publicly share a list of vulnerabilities and fixes on [Swift forums](https://forums.swift.org/c/server/security-updates) to inform the Swift Server user community.
 Members are encouraged to subscribe to notifications and adopt fixes as soon as possible.